SUSE/pennyworth/examples/README.md

 This directory contains an example base image definition and Vagrantfile in order to demonstrate how a testing environment can be defined using pennyworth.
-It provides a very basic openSUSE 13.1 machine.
+It provides a very basic openSUSE Tumbleweed machine.

 ## Base Image

-The base image is defined in `examples/boxes/definitions/base_opensuse13.1_kvm`.
+The base image is defined in `examples/boxes/definitions/opensuse_kvm`.
 It can be build with:

 `$ bin/pennyworth -d examples/ build-base`